Our small team is led by our Project Manager and co-founder Rob Penn. Rob is supported by our sole full-time employee, our General Manager.

 He studied veterinary medicine at Cambridge University and lives with his family off-grid in the Brecon Beacons.
 He has planted tens of thousands of trees since childhood and once drove from Wales to Madrid with a car boot full of conkers, which he planted by the roadside (he ran out in Cognac).
 In 2017, he initiated the project to plant on Bryn Arw common, adjacent to the Powell family farm.

-Co-Founder and Project Manager
+Co-Founder and Project Director

 Robert Penn